Guides

 As a data processor, Omilia adheres to the customer's agreed-upon instructions and assists with carrying out any required DPIAs.
 Omilia is also obligated to inform the controller if an instruction is believed to infringe upon the GDPR.

-Voice biometric data is retained using a global setting that currently applies a 2-year retention period.
-This technical requirement exists because the continuous provision and improvement of our models to the customer requires retaining data over this timeframe to maintain quality and accuracy.
-We recommend that customers incorporate this 2-year retention requirement into their data processing instructions to us.
-Customers should ensure that their legal basis for processing and their data protection notices to data subjects account for this retention period.
+The retention period for voice biometric data depends on its purpose.
+Audio used for Voiceprint creation is stored for approximately two years.
+This technical requirement allows for the continuous provision and improvement of our models to maintain quality and accuracy.
+Audio used for verification is stored for 60 days.
+If a user opts out, all associated data (such as Biokeys, recordings, and voiceprints) is deleted.
+We recommend that customers incorporate these retention requirements into their data processing instructions to us.
+Customers should ensure that their legal basis for processing and their data protection notices to data subjects account for these retention periods.

 How does the system protect against artificial voice and vishing attacks?